Meyer's Parrot vs Military Macaw: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Meyer's Parrot and Military Macaw.
 Meyer's Parrot requires moderate levels of exercise and engagement, while Military Macaw needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With similar activity needs, the time commitment is roughly equal, so the decision hinges on other factors.
 Meyer's Parrot owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Military Macaw.
 Under-exercised birds of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Meyer's Parrot and Military Macaw.
 Meyer's Parrot has moderate grooming needs, while Military Macaw requires moderate maintenance.
 Professional grooming costs reflect these differences: Meyer's Parrot owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Military Macaw.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Between groomer visits, home maintenance includes brushing, bathing, nail care, and dental hygiene.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these birds.

 Best for Low-Maintenance Owners